 In regard to the possibility of "interference competition" between the baleen whales, Clapham and Brownell (1996) suggest that there are several reasons to believe that at least interference competition between baleen whales may in most cases be minimal even if resource limitation applies.
 They suggest that first this is because a principal mechanism for this type of competition among other taxa is establishment and defense of territories, yet it appears that most mysticetes are not territorial animals.
 They also suggest that there are hardly any observations of such competition in the field for baleen whales.
-Recent observations of direct competition (fighting) between killer Orcinus orca and sperm whales in thieving Patagonian toothfish from longlines in fisheries off both Marion Island and South Georgia (Kock et al. 2005, C. Heinecken, Capricorn Fisheries Monitoring, pers. commn) provide a counter-example to these arguments, though admittedly such competition is between rather than within species.
+Recent observations of direct competition (fighting) between killer Orcinus orca and sperm whales in thieving Patagonian toothfish from longlines in fisheries off both Marion Island and South Georgia (C. Heinecken, Capricorn Fisheries Monitoring, pers. commn) provide a counter-example to these arguments, though admittedly such competition is between rather than within species.

-The model developed includes both exploitation competition (through the functional response postulated for krill consumption) and interference competition in the form of the density dependent mortality terms (with their associated η parameters).
+The model developed includes both exploitation competition (through the functional response postulated for krill consumption) and interference competition in the form of the density dependent mortality terms (with their associated $\eta$ parameters).
 The latter are a mathematical necessity to admit non-trivial co-existence equilibria, and are relatively easy to motivate on the grounds of breeding site limitations for seals.
-For baleen whales, however, though clearly the η parameters play an important role in having the model fit the data, the biological justification is more difficult given Clapham and Brownell (1996)'s arguments.
+For baleen whales, however, though clearly the $\eta$ parameters play an important role in having the model fit the data, the biological justification is more difficult given Clapham and Brownell (1996)'s arguments.
 Some possible explanations are that:

-- i) the intra-species effect is subtle and occurs only at high levels of abundance not recently evident in the Antarctic, - ii) what has been modeled here may be a surrogate for intra-species interference, of which recent observations of increased humpback:minke whale abundance ratios in Area IV concurrent with a drop in stomach fullness and blubber thickness for minke whales (Tamura and Konishi 2005, Konishi and Tamura 2005) may constitute indirect evidence; and iii) the effect is principally operative at a calf survival level, i.e. there are limitations on preferred calving/weaning locations for these animals, as suggested by observed increases in the spatial extent of distribution of calving right whales as the South African right whale population has recovered (Best 1981).
+- i) the intra-species effect is subtle and occurs only at high levels of abundance not recently evident in the Antarctic, - ii) what has been modeled here may be a surrogate for intra-species interference, of which recent observations of increased humpback:minke whale abundance rates in Area IV concurrent with a drop in stomach fullness for minke whales (Tamura and Konishi 2005) may constitute indirect evidence; and - the effect is principally operative at a calf survival level, i.e. there are limitations to preferred calving/weaning locations for these animals, as suggested by observed increases in the spatial extent of distribution of calving right whales (Best 1981).